Social Media Guidelines

 The college or district logo cannot be used on Facebook pages except on the official college page.

-At least two site administrators are recommended, in addition to the district Public Information Office.
+At least two site administrators are recommended.
 For student organizations, outgoing and incoming administrators should be overlapped to ensure a smooth transition.

-Freedom of speech must be exercised responsibly on the sites.
+Freedom of speech must be exercised responsibly.
 These recommendations provide a roadmap for constructive, respectful, and productive use of social networking sites.